Soulstice Publishing was founded by two editors who enjoy working together and with authors to create “books with soul.”

 Myles Schrag

 Myles is the idea guy, the one who makes connections and sees possibilities.
 He digs talking with people about their book dreams.
 Whatever the genre—memoirs, sports, business, novels, children’s books, cookbooks, you name it—he wants to see worthwhile stories told . . . and told well.
 Before going freelance, Myles earned a master’s degree in kinesiology and exercise science and spent 16 years as an acquisitions editor for books in the sport and exercise sciences at Human Kinetics Publishers.
 He authored or edited six books on subjects ranging from baseball and sport business to a children’s book before founding Soulstice.
 At Soulstice, he was the ghostwriter for Abdi’s World and Catch Me If You Can, the lead editor on Chasing Excellence, co-editor on Massasauga, and the idea generator and co-editor of To Imogene, a Flagstaff Love Letter.
+He’s taken charge of our I Heart Racing series as well.
 He has helped more than 200 books reach publication as either an acquisitions editor, developmental editor, publisher, or manuscript broker.
 As a freelance writer, his credits include Sports Illustrated, Runner’s World Online, Running Times, TrailRunner, and Adventure Cyclist.

 Julie Hammonds

 Julie is the detail and process person, the one who keeps track of how Soulstice turns dreams and possibilities into reality.
-Like Myles, she loves working with writers to make their stories sing.
-The editor of numerous books on natural history and a writer and editor of memoir, Julie has a bachelor’s degree in conservation and spent 12 years as managing editor for Arizona Wildlife Views magazine before going freelance.
-At Soulstice, she was the lead editor on Abdi’s World, Barbed, Just a Teacher, The San Francisco Peaks and Flagstaff Through the Lens of Time, Voices of Navajo Mothers and Daughters, and Walking Flagstaff, and co-editor on To Imogene, a Flagstaff Love Letter and Massasauga.
-Her favorite topics are science, nature, travel, the arts, history, and sports (especially running).
-In her spare time, she’s the coordinating editor of the “High Country Running” column in the Arizona Daily Sun.
+A fan of Shakespeare and live theater of all kinds, she’s the author of Blue Mountain Rose: A Novel in Five Acts, on sale now everywhere books are sold.
+The editor of numerous books on natural history, Julie has a bachelor’s degree in resource conservation.
+She spent 12 years as managing editor for Arizona Wildlife Views magazine before going freelance.
+At Soulstice, she was the lead editor on Abdi’s World, Barbed, Just a Teacher, The San Francisco Peaks and Flagstaff Through the Lens of Time, Voices of Navajo Mothers and Daughters, We Walk the Earth in Beauty, and Walking Flagstaff, and co-editor on To Imogene, a Flagstaff Love Letter and Massasauga.
+Her favorite editorial topics are science, nature, travel, the arts, history, and sports (especially running).